Torraf-MI/Trading-Strategies-with-Python/README.md

 # Trading-Strategies-with-Python
-#### This repository will contain some of the most known Trading strategies and will have a binder link to use the notebooks
+#### This repository will contain some of the most known Trading strategies and will have a binder link to use the notebooks.

 MACD